aishabaitemirovaothman/capstone_project/README.md

 <img width="418" alt="Screen Shot 2022-01-27 at 10 01 28" src="https://user-images.githubusercontent.com/92397144/151396196-533ca13f-44b2-491d-8d86-ddbea7fc3661.png">

+I looked into the duplicates in each category of comments.
+And here are the phrases that most commonly appeared among the non-negative comments vs the negative comments:

 <img width="435" alt="Screen Shot 2022-01-25 at 22 21 15" src="https://user-images.githubusercontent.com/92397144/151403316-4c7be66c-bc2d-4ab6-a8f1-170f46e93b7c.png">
 <img width="441" alt="Screen Shot 2022-01-25 at 22 20 14" src="https://user-images.githubusercontent.com/92397144/151403334-b764d9a9-393f-41c4-abeb-d937bb13b18a.png">